Day Guests Visiting Resort Hotels

 Can you park at Disney Parks for free?

-Registered Guests staying overnight at a Disney World Resort property can utilize standard parking at Disney’s theme parks for free (or pay extra for preferred parking).
+Registered Guests staying overnight at a Disney World Resort property get free parking at Disney’s theme parks (standard parking only; you’ll pay extra for preferred parking).

-For non-registered Guests, parking at Disney World parks will cost $25 for standard parking and $45 or $50 for preferred parking.
+For non-registered Guests, parking a car at Disney World parks will cost $30 for standard parking and $45-$55 for preferred parking.

 All Guests, including those staying off-property, have free parking at Blizzard Beach, Typhoon Lagoon, Fort Wilderness, Wide World of Sports, Winter Summerland Mini-Golf, Fantasia Gardens Mini-Golf, and self-parking at Disney Springs.